The Green Marine program demonstrates year after year its ability to encourage its participants to go beyond regulatory requirements.

 The annual performance report displays all the individual results of the participants in addition to the overall average and an analysis of the environmental performance for the year concerned.
 Their progress is evaluated on a 1-to-5 scale whereby Level 1 indicates the monitoring of regulations and Level 5 reflects excellence and leadership.

-This year, in an effort to avoid unnecessary printing and mailing, Green Marine is providing a PDF format of its annual report, available on its website.
-To receive one (or more) printed copies by mail, we invite you to fill out the form below.
+Again this year, in an effort to avoid unnecessary printing and mailing, Green Marine is providing a PDF format of its annual report, available on its website.
+But you can still ask to receive one (or more) printed copies by mail if you are located in North America.👇

 Our interactive map allows you to consult the individual profile of each of our participants, to know their most recent results, their certification status, and more!